PabloFDD/PabloFDD/README.md

+<h1>Hello there!
+Welcome to my github profile!</h1>

+<h2>About me</h2>

-<h1>Hi there!
-My name is Pablo Felipe and im trying to be a front-end developer! ✌️</h1>
+<p>My name is Pablo Felipe, im 23 years old and i currently live in São Paulo, Brazil.
+Im trying to be a front-end developer! ✌️</p>

-- 🏠 I'm from Brazil (Brasil sil sil).
-- 🔭 I’m currently working on improve my front-end skills.
-- 🌱 I’m currently learning HTML/CSS and JavaScript.
-- 🤔 I’m looking for help with everything 😹.
-- 💬 Ask me about Video games.
-- 📫 How to reach me: <a href="https://www.linkedin.com/in/pablo-felipe-delboni-dornele-91803214a/">Linkedin</a>
-- 😄 Pronouns: He/Him.
+<h2>Curiosities about me</h2>

-- ⚡ Fun fact: My favorite movie is Fast and Furious: Tokyo Drift.
+- My favorite movie is Fast and Furious: Tokyo Drift.
-- 🎵 Favorite music: Money Trees - Kendrick Lamar.
+- Favorite music Money Trees - Kendrick Lamar.